MAKING IT HAPPEN

-Everyone from sellers to employee owners make it happen.
+In this transition process, everyone from sellers to employee owners play a vital part in making it happen.
 In this section you will find specialist training, advice and the ‘nuts and bolts’ of the process.

 The transition period is in two parts (a) the preparation and contractual time leading up the final transaction, and (b) the first year as the business evolves from a stake-holder controlled business into an effective employee owned business.